Last updated on February 25th, 2022 at 04:57 pm

 What I am going to share is all the things I learned along the way while enduring a brutal, 18-month divorce.
 I will share all the things I did to protect my twins throughout the process in order to ensure their health, safety, and happiness, all while surviving divorce.

-This is EXTREMELY important for surviving divorce.
+This is EXTREMELY important for surviving a divorce.
 The judge does not care if you are right and your spouse is wrong.
 They will only rule on the facts of the case and are completely impartial.
 And, if you are looking to avoid a third party from making decisions about your life, you need everything documented in order to make a stronger case throughout the mediation process.

 Things you should document: